 Check your subscription plan#

 In the Control Panel, check the project’s Subscription, and that it includes the technical and support resources it will require once the site is live.

-Consider pinning all dependencies.
-This will help ensure that future deployments do not introduce unexpected software updates.
+Pin all dependencies in the project, so that future deployments do not introduce unexpected software updates.